-Appendix A.6.
-Numeric Values
+6.6 Numeric Values

 The driver recognizes numeric values by checking the first character of the value field.
-If it is a digit then the field is treated as a number.
+If it is a digit, then the field is treated as a number.

-Appendix A.7.
-Occupancy Strings / Values
+6.7 Occupancy Strings / Values

-If the value returned for a variable is 8 characters long and each of the characters is a one or a zero then the driver regards this as an occupancy string an converts it to a binary coded decimal value and then stores this value.
+If the value returned for a variable is 8 characters long and each of the characters is a one or a zero, then the driver regards this as an occupancy string, converts it to a binary coded decimal value and then stores this value.

-E.g.: 00101010 = 42 decimal
+Example: 00101010 = 42 decimal